valmartnz/462-Game/README.md

 ### Full 1.0 release (Windows Ver) playable [here](https://github.com/valmartnz/462-Game/releases/tag/v1.0)
 Download Instructions:
-- Install the **DungeonCrawler.exe** file and the **DungeonCrawler_Data.zip** folder
+- Download the Exectuable_Game.zip folder in the link above for the game files.
-- Extract the zip file, and save the unzipped folder in the same directory as the .exe file
+- Extract the zip files into the same folder
-- Run the .exe file after and the game will launch and run
+- Run the DungeonCrawler.exe file after and the game will launch and run

 ## Developers